Tyler Coleman

 Hardware

 Alas, I love Appleʼs hardware, which makes switching to Linux full-time hard.
 I use a 2023 16-inch MacBook Pro with the M3 Pro chip and 18 GB of RAM as my daily driver.
-The 16 inches come in handy when Iʼm mobile, and the compute is more than enough for programming and light gaming.

 I use UniFi for all my networking gear and a Synology DS423+ for backups and media storage.
 My Raspberry Pi 4 acts as an ad blocker for the network.

-Last updated September 7, 2025
+Last updated November 15, 2025

 ← Back to home